What is an employee engagement strategy?

 - Work-life balance: Introduce flex-time, or a work-from-home policy

-- Well-being team up with a local fitness center to offer gym memberships; instigate in-house exercise classes for both physical and mental health
+- Well-being team up with a local fitness centre to offer gym memberships; instigate in-house exercise classes for both physical and mental health

-- Diversity, inclusion, and belonging: Celebrate multi-faith, multi-cultural events and holidays; consider unconscious bias training
+- Diversity, inclusion, and belonging (DEI): Celebrate multi-faith, multi-cultural events and holidays; implement unconscious bias training

 - Corporate social responsibility (CSR): Release employees (paid) to do community work regularly